-By turning to containers and Kubernetes, they are able to quickly deliver new applications, and migrate existing ones, to the cloud for more agility.
+By turning to containers and Kubernetes, they can quickly deliver new applications and migrate existing apps to the cloud for more agility.
 Increased agility helps propel the innovation cycle whether it is rapidly building and deploying new applications or improving the customer experience (CX).
-For example, an airline carrier migrated their legacy system to a hybrid cloud environment using Red Hat OpenShift®, increasing code deployments from one per week to over 200 per day.
+For example, an airline carrier migrated their legacy system to a hybrid cloud environment using Red Hat OpenShift®, increasing code deployments to over 200 per day.

-Enabling containers is more than just downloading Kubernetes.
-There is an ecosystem of solutions that when packaged together provide a platform for building, deploying, monitoring, and managing containerized workloads.
-When evaluating a platform to support innovation, security and automation are at the heart of the decision.
-Platforms need to be able to scale, heal, and constantly evolve.
+Starting with containers is more than just downloading Kubernetes.
+There are sets of solutions that can be packaged together to provide a platform for building, deploying, monitoring, and managing containerized workloads.
+Security and automation are at the heart of the decision when choosing a platform because platforms need to be able to scale, heal, and constantly evolve.

-In order to improve security, a platform needs to be architecturally designed around immutability to limit the potential attack vectors.
-This type of immutable architecture will also allow for simpler, seamless updates so operations teams can quickly respond to patches that address new vulnerabilities.
-Increased automation will support scalability and stability to help promote a more consistent and secure experience as applications multiply and grow to support the business’s digital initiatives.
+To improve security, a platform needs to be architecturally designed around immutability to limit the potential attack vectors.
+This type of immutable architecture will also allow for simpler updates so operations teams can quickly respond to patches that address new vulnerabilities.
+Increased automation will support scalability and stability to help promote a more consistent and more secure experience.

-- Retailers can provide a seamless, personalized omnichannel/channel-less CX.
+- Retailers can provide a personalized omnichannel or channel-less CX.

 - Manufacturers can give their shop floor employees a safer and more productive work environment.

 - Healthcare organizations can move beyond tracking medical devices and have prescriptive analytics running on their equipment to improve patient outcomes.